imindersingh/mediawiki-tests/README.md

 - Whilst maps for query and form params is acceptable, there is a lot of hardcoded values in the tests, so to eliminate this the request and responses can be converted into DTOS.
 - I did try to model this with the edit page tests use a `Page` model and passed this in as a body to the POST request, but this did not quite work.
 I also tried setting the `Content-Type` header as well.
 I would have explored this further given the time.
 - Things like credentials, urls and so forth can be extracted out into properties to allow the tests to be more readable and scalable to run on different environments.
-- I have implemented github [actions](https://github.com/imindersingh/mediawiki-tests/actions) to build and run the tests.
+- I have implemented GitHub [actions](https://github.com/imindersingh/mediawiki-tests/actions) to build and run the tests.
 The tests run, but some fail intermittently because of the IP range used being blacklisted by mediawiki.
 A potential around this would be to spoof the ip and pass this in the headers.
 See failure [here](https://github.com/imindersingh/mediawiki-tests/runs/7904661702?check_suite_focus=true#step:4:7086).
 - For the testing, I would have liked to further explore the APIs using POISED to devise more tests around validation, functionality, edge cases and integrations.